syncfusion-content/xamarin-docs/Xamarin/SfMaps/Markers.md

 ## Events

-The `MarkerSelected` event is fired when the marker is selected.
-The `CustomView` and `MapMarker` have been passed to MarkerSelectedEventArgs.
+The `MarkerSelected` event is fired when a marker is selected.
+The `CustomView` and `MapMarker` will be passed to `MarkerSelectedEventArgs`.

-If you set any view for the CustomView property of MarkerSelectedEventArgs, then the corresponding view will be applied to the selected marker.
+If you set any view for the `CustomView` property of MarkerSelectedEventArgs, then the corresponding view will be applied to the selected marker.

 {% tabs %}